olaurino/mapping-vodml/004-normative.md

 There are some special cases though where inheritance makes a non-trivial appearance.
 The first we have seen already, in that we can explicitly *cast* a **Role’s** value to a sub-type of a declared datatype.
-See Appendix B for a discussion how different types of clients can deal with this.
+See [@sec:clients] for a discussion on how different types of clients can deal with this.

 There are however subtler issues related to inheritance mapping.
 An